JennyYu2/Projects/Slaydoku/README.md

 # Salydoku Game

+Authors:
+- Jenny Yu
+- Josh Samadder
+- Ricky Su
-Authors: Jenny Yu, Josh Samadder, Ricky Su and Chia-En Chang
+- Chia-En Chang

+*April 2023*

+---

 ## Overview

 Sudoku game with built in GUI where the user can play a game of Sudoku on easy, medium or hard mode.
 Users can also log in to save their best time

+---

 ## Features